 Are you an angry parent?
-Is ANGER often an issue in your home?
+How does an angry parent affect a child?
 I mention the importance of not dealing with our children in anger at most of my workshops, and have had many parents come to me saying that they struggle with this. (especially those who have a difficult child!)

 When I’ve lost my temper with my children, as soon as I realized it, I have gone back to them and asked their forgiveness.
 I’ve never had a child respond to my apology in a negative way.
 Kids are very forgiving, and mine would always throw their arms around my neck, and say “I forgive you Mommy!”, and “I love you.”